A modern apartment building with large windows stands next to a brick PetSmart store on a sunny day.

 U.S. public REITs own approximately 580,000 properties and nearly 15 million acres of timberland throughout the U.S.

 REITs buy a broad array of real estate property types, from office buildings and apartment buildings to warehouses, shopping centres, medical office buildings, data centres, cellphone towers, infrastructure and hotels.
-Although most REITs specialize in one property type, some own several types of properties in their portfolios.
+While most REITs specialize in one property type, some own several types of properties in their portfolios.

 REIT assets listed on the stock exchange are classified into 14 property sectors.